-E. Shortfall undertaking/ Undertaking towards maintaining Debt Servicing Reserve Account (DSRA) or maintaining desired Debt Service Coverage Ratio (DSCR) by an external entity
+E. Shortfall Undertaking/Undertaking towards Maintaining DSRA) or maintaining desired DSCR by External Entity

 Some structures have a Debt Service Reserve Account (DSRA) funded to the extent of the debt repayment scheduled for next one or two quarters (interest payment and principal repayment) through the tenure of the debt.
 The credit enhancement would be utilized in the event of inadequacy of cash inflows to meet the scheduled debt servicing obligations on the Bonds.
 For example, in an infrastructure SPV, there could be an undertaking provided by a stronger entity to meet the shortfall in the Debt Servicing / Debt Service Reserve Account (DSRA) of the SPV as and when need arises and keep the DSRA topped up all the time.
 For such structures having Shortfall Undertakings / DSRA undertakings, apart from various transaction-related nuances and legal opinion with respect to enforceability, the stress analysis is done to determine the extent of notch up that can be applied based on the structure.